Discover Amsterdam

 Live, Work and Study

 Summertime in Amsterdam is best spent outdoors, but it doesn’t have to be limited to dining on a sun-drenched terrace or lounging in one of the city’s peaceful parks.
 Thanks to its nature reserves and the surrounding sea, Amsterdam boasts some of the best campsites in Europe.
-Camping in the Netherlands is a pretty casual affair with all mod-cons close to hand.
+Camping in the Netherlands is a casual affair with all mod-cons close to hand.
 It’s all about kicking back and relaxing in the open air.
 Take part in a favourite Dutch pastime by pitching a tent, parking a caravan or bunking down in a bungalow at one of Amsterdam’s best campsites.

 Vliegenbos